 18 The Lord said to Joshua, “Stretch out the javelin that is in your hand toward Ai, for I will give it into your hand.”

 Joshua stretched out the javelin that was in his hand toward the city.
 19 The ambush arose quickly out of their place, and they ran as soon as he had stretched out his hand and entered into the city and took it.
 They hurried and set the city on fire.

-20 When the men of Ai looked behind them, they saw, and the smoke of the city ascended up to heaven, and they had no power to flee this way or that way.
+20 When the men of Ai looked behind them, they saw, and the smoke from the city ascended up to heaven, and they had no power to flee this way or that way.
 The people who fled to the wilderness turned back on the pursuers.
-21 When Joshua and all Israel saw that the ambush had taken the city, and that the smoke of the city ascended, then they turned back and killed the men of Ai.
+21 When Joshua and all Israel saw that the ambush had taken the city, and that the smoke from the city ascended, then they turned back and killed the men of Ai.

 22 The others came out of the city against them, so they were in the middle of Israel, some on this side, and some on that side.
 They struck them, so that they let none of them remain or escape.
-23 They captured the king of Ai alive, and brought him to Joshua.
+23 They captured the king of Ai alive and brought him to Joshua.

 24 When Israel had finished killing all the inhabitants of Ai in the field, in the wilderness in which they pursued them, and they had all fallen by the edge of the sword until they were consumed, all Israel returned to Ai and struck it with the edge of the sword.